 Stockholm is undeniably the biggest spot for New year’s celebration in Sweden.
-This picturesque capital lies roughly where the Lake Malar flows into the Baltic Sea.
+This picturesque capital lies roughly where Lake Malar flows into the Baltic Sea.
 The whole city stretches across 14 islands.
-In the first camera frame we can see the most beautiful part of the Swedish capital with the Gamla Stan district – the place, where the city was founded in XIII th century and Riddarholmen.
+In the first camera frame, we can see the most beautiful part of the Swedish capital with the Gamla Stan district – the place, where the city was founded in the XIIIth century and Riddarholmen.
 The Gamla Stan, known as Stockholm’s Old Town is one of the best-preserved medieval city centers in Europe.
 Beyond, we can see the Hornstull district.
 It would be a big sin if we would omit primary landmarks visible on our screen.
-On the right the Stockholm City Hall, on the left Riddarholmen Church with a prominent steeple.
+On the right is the Stockholm City Hall, and on the left Riddarholmen Church with a prominent steeple.

 Another view covers the Ostermalm – one of the most populous districts in Stockholm.
 The most prominent building in the viewing area is the Swedish cultural history museum (Nordiska Museet) with a small turret in the middle of the roof.
 On the left, we could spot the Kaknastornet TV tower, but now it’s hidden by dazzling fireworks.